lorenzb/proveth/specification.md

   # split_nibbles(rlp_encode(0x1770)) = split_nibbles(821770) = 080201070700
   '0802',
   # Node indexes into the nodes list (next element of this list):
-  # the 8th element of the intial node is '1acb734cb4301016fd8bd7e19cecf0ef6fd30d7f001404e690c847c0872b3f9e', which is the hash of the following node
+  # the 8th element of the zeroth node is '1acb734cb4301016fd8bd7e19cecf0ef6fd30d7f001404e690c847c0872b3f9e', which is the hash of the first node
-  # the 2nd element of the following node is 'c0658d28f3e6f71e6d59b14cde67919cff0ed7908b3af848bec2eaaeb76ae29a', which is the hash of the following node
+  # the 2nd element of the first node is 'c0658d28f3e6f71e6d59b14cde67919cff0ed7908b3af848bec2eaaeb76ae29a', which is the hash of the second node
-  # the followind node is an extension node with path [0,1], proving that no transaction exists at 080201070700.
+  # the second node is an extension node with path [0,1], proving that no transaction exists at 080201070700.
   # the special index 'ff' indicates that this extension node diverges from the desired path 080201070700.
   '0802ff',
   [